Walter E. Lauer: Interwar years

 He was on occupation duty in Coblenz for four years after the war.
 Lauer was promoted to captain on 1 July 1920.
-His daughter, Helen Ivy Louer, was born July 1921 in Koblenz.
+His daughter, Helen Ivy Lauer, was born July 1921 in Koblenz.

-Upon his return to the United States, Lauer assumed command of the Organized Reserves; he served in Reading, Pennsylvania from 1923 to 1926.
+Upon his return to the United States, Lauer assumed command of the Organized Reserves; he served in Reading, Pennsylvania, from 1923 to 1926.
 He attended the U.S. Army Infantry School at Fort Benning, Georgia from 15 September 1926 to 28 May 1927.

-Lauer was Assistant Professor of Military Science and Tactics at University of Vermont from 1927 until 1930.
+Lauer was assistant professor of Military Science and Tactics at University of Vermont from 1927 until 1930.
 His son, Hunter Lauer, was born on 11 January 1928.

 He then served as G-3 and executive officer (XO) of the 4th Brigade, part of the 2nd Infantry Division stationed at Fort Francis E. Warren, Wyoming, from 1930 to 1935.
 On 1 August 1935, he was promoted to major.
-He was Professor of Military Science and Tactics at St. Norbert College, De Pere, Wisconsin for the 1936–37 academic year.
+He was Professor of Military Science and Tactics at St. Norbert College, De Pere, Wisconsin, for the 1936–37 academic year.
 Lauer attended the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas, graduating on 20 June 1938.
-From 1939 through 1940, he served first with the 30th Infantry Division, a National Guard formation, at the Presidio of San Francisco, where he was promoted to lieutenant colonel on 18 August 1940, during World War II (although the United States was neutral at this point), and later at Fort Lewis, Washington, he was appointed G-4 of the 3rd Infantry Division.
+From 1939 through 1940, he served first with the 30th Infantry Regiment, a National Guard formation, at the Presidio of San Francisco, where he was promoted to lieutenant colonel on 18 August 1940, during World War II (although the United States was neutral at this point), and later at Fort Lewis, Washington, he was appointed G-4 of the 3rd Infantry Division.